• Christmas Recipes

 • 💬 Comments

-• Tasty and easy no matter what you call it (spaghetti sauce, pasta sauce, simple tomato sauce, or marinara).
+• Tasty and easy - Call it spaghetti sauce, pasta sauce, simple tomato sauce, or marinara.
 A staple in the kitchen.

-• Make it ahead and freeze it in batches for fast meals.
+• Freezes great - Make ahead and freeze it in batches for fast meals.

-Here are the ingredients for my go-to homemade marinara sauce.
+Here are the ingredients for my go-to homemade pasta sauce.
 See recipe card for all ingredients and quantities.

 Marinara sauce ingredients labeled.

-• Cooking fat: use extra virgin olive oil to saute the onion and garlic in for great flavor and healthy fat.
+• Oil - use extra virgin olive oil to saute the onion and garlic in for great flavor and healthy fat.

-• Basil: this recipe uses dried herbs and fresh.
-Use plain dried basil or an Italian seasoning blend.
-I use fresh in addition to dried herbs for more flavor at the end.
-Fresh basil (all fresh herbs) should be added at the end of cooking.
+• Herbs - Dried herbs makes this easy.
+Use plain dried basil or a dried Italian seasoning blend.
+A little fresh basil or oregano in addition to dried herbs for more flavor at the end is niece too, if you have them.

-• Other herbs and spices: ground anise seed or ground fennel seed make a terrific and unexpected flavor addition to this marinara sauce recipe.
-What's the difference?
-Fennel seed is milder and less sweet while anise seed has a little more potent and sweeter flavor of licorice.
-Use one or both.
-They are two different plants.
+• Spices - Ground anise seed or ground fennel seed make a terrific and unexpected flavor addition to this pasta sauce recipe.
 Optional but delicious!

 • Red wine: while adding wine is optional, it's a great flavor and aroma enhancer to the sauce.
 For a small quantity, I cook with the inexpensive airline-sized bottles.